waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 ## rpc.proto
 RPC-related types.
 Request messages, response messages, and dependant types.

-Clients are expected to build RequestMessages and wrap them in PyipadMessage. (see messages.proto)
+Clients are expected to build RequestMessages and wrap them in WaglayladMessage. (see messages.proto)

-Having received a RequestMessage, (wrapped in a PyipadMessage) the RPC server will respond with a ResponseMessage (likewise wrapped in a PyipadMessage) respective to the original RequestMessage.
+Having received a RequestMessage, (wrapped in a WaglayladMessage) the RPC server will respond with a ResponseMessage (likewise wrapped in a WaglayladMessage) respective to the original RequestMessage.

 **IMPORTANT:** This API is a work in progress and is subject to break between versions.